What is Teletherapy?

 Are There Other Advantages to Online Therapy?

-We are taking an active and imperative role in COVID-19 transmission control and “flattening the curve.”
-Another plus of online therapy you'll notice right away is that there's no travel time involved, so your sessions will probably take up much less of your day.
+There's no travel time involved, so your sessions will probably take up much less of your day.
 With that in mind, you may want to build in some transition time into and out of therapy, since travel time often provides a buffer before and after your session.
 It might be challenging, for example, to return directly to childcare after an emotional session.
 Even a 10-minute break to process and digest the session can make a big difference.